The Montessori Atlas

 Limitations, stated plainly.
 Survey-seeded facts age (the current private school data is from the 2021-22 PSS collection).
 Program levels derived from grade spans miss infant and toddler programs.
 Coverage of very small schools depends on public submissions.
 Counts on the stats page are counts of listings, not certainties about the field.

 Citing the Atlas.
-Cite as: The Montessori Atlas, a Montessori Makers Group project, with the date you accessed it and the page URL.
-For questions about the data or bulk access for research, write to atlas@montessorimakers.org.
+Cite as: The Montessori Atlas, a Montessori Makers Group project, data version 2026-08, with the date you accessed it and the page URL.
+The data version below marks a knowable snapshot so a citation stays stable even as coverage grows.